Broward Schools Ask State To Release Federal Stimulus Funds Designated For School Districts

 MIAMI (CBSMiami) – Broward County School District is calling on the state to act and provide the COVID-19 funding made available by the federal government.

-“We’re all struggling with the loss of loved ones, the loss of coworkers, the loss of friends and family”, said Broward School Board Chair Dr. Rosalind Osgood, who added the impacts of COVID-19 continues to be felt throughout their district.READ MORE: Surfside Apartment Residents Must Leave Building For Repairs In Wake Of Condo Collapse
+“We’re all struggling with the loss of loved ones, the loss of coworkers, the loss of friends and family”, said Broward School Board Chair Dr. Rosalind Osgood, who added the impacts of COVID-19 continues to be felt throughout their district.READ MORE: Former Cuban Political Prisoner Ana Lazara Rodriguez Fights To Keep South Florida Home

 “At this point in time, we have lost a total of four individuals, unfortunately, we did lose someone last night,” said Cartwright.